phretaddin/schemapack/README.md

 # schemapack

-Efficiently encode your JavaScript objects in to compact byte buffers and then decode them back in to the original JSON on the receiver.
+Efficiently encode your JavaScript objects in to compact byte buffers and then decode them back in to the JavaScript objects on the receiver.
 Integrates very well with WebSockets.

 ## Object Example